ropensci/gendercoder/README.md

 ```

 The app accepts `.csv`, `.dta`, `.sav`, `.rds`, `.rda`, and `.RData`
 files.
+Stata and SPSS files require the optional `haven` package.
+The
-It displays the selected gender column and the recoded output
+app displays the selected gender column and the recoded output column,
-column, then lets you download the full recoded data.
+then lets you download the full recoded data.

 ## Contributing to this package